Dave Archibald: Playing career

 After playing four seasons in the Western Hockey League for the Portland Winter Hawks, Archibald was drafted by the Minnesota North Stars in the first round, sixth overall, of the 1987 NHL Entry Draft.
 He made his NHL debut with the North Stars in the 1987–88 season.
+He scored two goals in his NHL debut on October 10, 1987, and at 18 years, 179 days old remains the youngest player in North Stars franchise history to score in his debut.
 In his first two NHL seasons, he scored 27 goals and added 39 assists.
 Early in the 1989–90 season, the North Stars traded Archibald to the New York Rangers for defenceman Jayson More.

 Archibald finished the 1989–90 season with the Rangers' IHL affiliate, the Flint Spirits, before leaving to join the Canadian National Hockey Team for two seasons.
 This included representing Canada at the 1992 Winter Olympics, where Archibald won a silver medal.

 Archibald returned to the NHL in the 1992–93 season with the Ottawa Senators.
 After four seasons with the Senators, Archibald played in seven games with the New York Islanders in the 1996–97 season.
 He also played in Germany's Deutsche Eishockey Liga that season with the Frankfurt Lions.
 He then spent three seasons in the IHL before finishing up his career in Sweden's Elitserien with Linköpings HC in the 1999–2000 season.

 In his NHL career, Archibald appeared in 323 games.
 He scored 57 goals and added 67 assists.
 He also played in five games for Minnesota during the 1989 Stanley Cup Playoffs, recording one assist.